 - We buy and prepare food for breakfast and lunch (provided on both Saturday and Sunday) based on the number of people who sign up to volunteer on each of those days.

 - We buy and prepare food for Saturday's dinner based on the number of people who sign up for the dinner option.
 (You are welcome to join us for dinner on Saturday even if you are able to volunteer only on Sunday.)

 - We plan the number of V-O-Cal certified crew leaders to supervise the trail work (and the number and type of tools) based on number of people who sign up for trail work on Saturday and Sunday.

 On the page where you provide your contact information, you will be asked for your preferred T-shirt gender and size.
 The T-shirt order was placed on 9/23/19, so it no longer is important that you complete this question.
 All volunteers who registered prior to 9/24/19 are guaranteed a T-shirt as a memento of the project.
 We ordered some extra T-shirts for volunteers who register later, and those will be distributed at the time of check-in on a first-come, first-served basis.

 What comes next?

 After you register, updates will be communicated to you largely through this Web site.
-Stay tuned for a fact sheet (really, a fact booklet) that will provide even more detail about what to expect of the project weekend (e.g., the specific schedule, what we recommend you wear and bring with you).
+The fact sheet (really, fact booklet) was finalized on 9/15/19 and posted below; we hope it tells you everything you want to know about the project weekend (e.g., the specific schedule, what we recommend you wear and bring with you).